CNES/eoscale/README.md

 ## Example with documentation

-To see how it is easy, just look at this example below that chain 3 uniform filter of different sizes in memory and in parallel with EOScale:
+To see how it is easy, just look at this example below that chains 3 uniform filters of different sizes in memory and in parallel with EOScale, you can monitor the memory consumption and you will see that no duplicates are stored for each process:

 ```python